 Fishing in Iceland

 When you have a holiday packed with excursions around Iceland, it’s nice to spend a day doing something more relaxed.
 Why not jump in your rental car, pick a lake, and do a spot of fishing?
 It’s a wonderful way to enjoy Iceland’s serenity.
 We have a population of only 364,000 people and some of the cleanest air and water in the world.
 Come and enjoy it with us, but please enjoy responsibly by minimizing your impact on the environment.
 Familiarise yourselves with both the fishing restrictions and other laws before you arrive.
-For instance, in Iceland, you must have your headlights on at all times when driving.
+For instance, in Iceland, you must have your headlights on at all times when driving, even a rental car in Iceland.
 Come and enjoy Iceland’s nature with us.

 Samuel Hogarth, Cars Iceland.